castroom/castroom/README.md

 - goes through a proxy to bypass certain restrictions
 - managed by Google Kubernetes Engine
 ### API
-- provides endpoints for querying Elasticsearch and retriving podcast Feed information
+- provides endpoints for querying Elasticsearch and retrieving podcast Feed information
 - hosted on Heroku
 ### Web
 - frontend for the search engine